 • What is your design intended for?Your graphic designer will need to know what your designs are intended for before they begin the creative process.
 Business cards, for example, are typically quite small which means that designs will need to be worked around a limited space.
 Flyers, on the other hand, tend to be larger, providing more space that can be used for designs.

 • Does your company have an existing brand?Sending your graphic designer your brand guideline will ensure that any designs created are on brand and link to your company.
-Let your graphic designer know what colours, fonts, and layouts you would like to be used and anything that needs to be avoided.
+Let your graphic designer know what colors, fonts, and layouts you would like to be used and anything that needs to be avoided.

 • Does your company have a logo?Make sure to send that over at a high resolution for print, we recommend 300dpi.